diwenshi61/Password_Manager/README.md

 ## Compatibility
-Written and tested for python 2.7 on Windows.
+Written and tested for python 2.7 and python 3.8 on Windows.

-Needs minor changes for python 3 (e.g. replace uses of raw_input).

 May have compatibility issues on other platforms.